jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspires to have a healthy mix of both.

 ## March
+### March 19th
+- More notes on [[thoughts/privacy]] and what a pluralistic interpretation of 'public' means
+- Noticing some common themes between a lot of papers I'm reading lately
+	- Antimatter/inverse operations for undo and/or time-travel mechanisms
+	- Snapshotting to bound the time complexity of rewind

 ### March 18th
 - [Elm time-travel debugging](https://elm-lang.org/news/time-travel-made-easy)
 	- Gives me very similar vibes to how Braid does their rewind mechanism